 The annual BME Teachers’ Consultation Conferences have proved to be highly successful.

-The most recent and largest ever Conference took place on Saturday 1 December 2012 at the Hilton Metropole Hotel, Birmingham.
-The theme was 'Celebrating Diversity and Embracing Unity' and included workshop sessions on the NASUWT Standing up for Standards campaign and industrial action, Free schools and the impact on BME communities, History teaching resources from the Runnymede Trust, financial planning and pension news and leadership development.
-Over 300 members attended making this the largest gathering of BME teachers in the UK.
+The most recent Conference took place on Saturday 7th December 2013 at the Hilton Metropole Hotel, Birmingham.
+The theme was 'Raising the Bar - Education, Equality & Justice' and included workshop sessions on Capability Procedures in Schools, Behaviour Management Policies, Racism at Work - know your rights, Leadership development of BME Teachers and the Teaching of Black British History. approximately 300 members attended making this the largest gathering of BME teachers in the UK.

-This year's BME Teachers’ Consultation Conference will take place on Saturday 7 December 2013 at the Hilton Metropole Hotel, Birmingham.
+This year's BME Teachers’ Consultation Conference will take place on Saturday 6th December 2014 at the Hilton Metropole Hotel, Birmingham.
 Members can book online.
 Please book early to avoid disappointment.

 Have your say on issues affecting BME teachers.